avarga/tkpath/doc/README.txt

         -style styleToken
         -tags tagList

-    arrow:
+    Arrow (arrowOptions):
-        -startarrow Boolean           arrowhead on/off
+        -startarrow Boolean           arrowhead on/off; the default value is off -startarrowlength float       length of the arrowhead;
-        -startarrowlength float       0.0 is special, draws '|-----', negative values draws '>----' -startarrowwidth float        positive value
+                                      0.0 is special and draws '|-----';
+                                      negative values draw '>----'
-        -startarrowfill float         relative to startarrowlength, for example:
+        -startarrowwidth float        arrow width; must be positive -startarrowfill float         relative to startarrowlength; for example:
-                                      0.0: do not fill arrowhead, draws head by lines with linewidth 1.0: '<|-------'
+                                      0.0: do not fill arrowhead, arrowhead will be two lines 1.0: '<|-------'
                                       2.0: '<>-------'
         -endarrow Boolean             see startarrow
         -endarrowlength float         see startarrowlength
         -endarrowwidth float          see startarrowwidth
         -endarrowfill float           see startarrowfill
-    Arrow options accepted by pline, polyline and path objects, but not implemented on surface.

     A matrix is specified by a double list as {{a b} {c d} {tx ty}}.
     There are utility functions to create a matrix using simpler transformations,